ya-dvorovenko/sui-community-project-template/STUDENT_GUIDE.md

     // - Use object::new(ctx) for unique ID
     // - Set warrior field to the hero parameter
     // - Set owner to ctx.sender()
-    // - Emit ArenaCreated event with ID and timestamp
+    // - Emit ArenaCreated event with arena ID and timestamp
     // - Use transfer::share_object() to make it publicly accessible
 }
 ```